Government Majid Memorial City College

 Government Majid Memorial City College is a college in Khulna, Bangladesh.
 The institute was established in the middle of the 19th century.
 It is beside the Khan Jahan Ali Road, near the "Royal er mor".
 It is a combined college offering 11th and 12th grades in three major subjects: science, commerce, and arts.
+MM City College is also offering undergraduate courses in different subjects.

+Mr. Shah Mostofa Ahamed Mojid, the founder of this college, was a former member of Parliament and a political icon in Khulna city.
+He founded this college in 1965.
+Mr. Md.
+Ruhul Amin was the founding principal of this college.

+In the beginning, there were only six students in the college, and its name was 'The Khulna City College'.

+Mr. Majid died in 1968, and remembering his contribution to society and the college, the Khulna City College was renamed 'Mojid Memorial City College'.

+In 1993, the College became a government college and again it is renamed to 'Govt.
+Mojid Memorial City College.'